News Flash: Find out about our recent One Voice celebration of cultural diversity which took place on Thursday 21 May.

 ABOUT ONE VOICE

-Brighton & Hove Council facilitates One Voice meetings with community activists and representatives from Black and Minority Ethnic (BME) communities in the area.
-The One Voice programme is based on empowering communities by ensuring positive media messages on local BME communities, developing community resilience against extremism, ensuring joint working to support cohesion and integration and facilitating these communities to come together to celebrate shared values around promoting inclusion, pluralism and partnership working.
+Brighton & Hove Council facilitates One Voice meetings with community activists and representatives from Black and Minority Ethnic (BME), faith and all minority communities in the area.
+The One Voice programme is based on empowering communities by ensuring positive media messages on local BME and minority communities, developing community resilience against extremism and terrorism, ensuring joint working to support cohesion and integration and facilitating these communities to come together to celebrate shared values around promoting inclusion, pluralism and partnership working.

 From One Voice meetings, participants stated that they required training in two key areas.
 These included understanding systems and processes around reporting in hate incidents and crimes and the second training was focussed on countering Islamophobia.
 Brighton & Hove responded by working with Faith Matters to provide training with over 30 people from diverse communities attending.
 The training was part of the work of the One Voice programme and the Racial Harassment Forum.